-7. For supplementary pensions:

-- Is there a minimum period of service before workers are entitled to receive vested rights? - Are there any requirements to disclose pension benefits to participants or beneficiaries? - Are there any legal requirements for schemes or providers to index pensions in payment and/ or revalue pension rights in deferment?
+- 7. For supplementary pensions: - Is there a minimum period of service before workers are entitled to receive vested rights? - Are there any requirements to disclose pension benefits to participants or beneficiaries? - Are there any legal requirements for schemes or providers to index pensions in payment and/or revalue pension rights in deferment?

-Minimum period of service
+Minimum Period of Service

-There is no minimum period of service before an employee is entitled to receive accrued benefits under a mandatory provident fund (MPF) scheme.

-An employee will be entitled to receive his or her accrued MPF benefits in relation to mandatory contributions on reaching the retirement age of 65.
+There is no minimum period of service before an employee is entitled to receive accrued benefits under the MPF scheme.
+Employees are entitled to receive their accrued MPF benefits in relation to mandatory and voluntary contributions on reaching the retirement age of 65.
 Early withdrawal of accrued benefits is only allowed in specific circumstances, where the employee does one of the following:

-- Takes early retirement at age 60 or above.

-- Permanently departs from Hong Kong.

-- Suffers from total incapacity.

-- Suffers from a terminal illness.

-- Dies.

-- Has accrued only a small balance of benefits of HKD5,000 or less.
+- Takes early retirement at the of age 60 or above and has ceased all employment and self-employment. - Permanently departs from Hong Kong. - Suffers from total incapacity (that is, the employee is permanently and totally unable to work). - Suffers from a terminal illness. - Dies. - Has accrued only a small balance of benefits of HKD5,000 or less and, at the application date, at least 12 months have elapsed since the last contribution.